BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/037TextgamesFoobarv1.md

 # Define a function named main.
 # Create a variable named mylocation and set it to the starting room number
 # Say the title of your game
-# Say “Created By: “ and then your names
+# Say "Created By: " and then your names
 # Sleep for 1 sec
 # Create a forever loop
 # # Say the room description for mylocation
-# # If doesItemExist equals true, then say “Item here: “ and the item name
+# # If doesItemExist equals true, then say "Item here: " and the item name
-# # Say “Please type: n, s, e, w, or quit”
+# # Say "Please type: n, s, e, w, or quit"
 # # Save the input in a variable named userInput
 # # Call the move function and pass two arguments userInput and location, then save what it returns in location
 ```